Skip to main content Skip to main menu

 May 30th marked the end of the Eighth General Assembly of the International Council on English Braille (ICEB) held in Auckland, New Zealand.
 Promoting and coordinating the use of braille throughout the English-speaking world, the council was hosted by The Braille Authority of New Zealand Aotearoa Trust.
 The theme of this year’s assembly was ‘Two Centuries of Braille.’
 A system of raised dots, braille is the primary literacy medium for those who are blind or low vision or DeafBlind.

-The highlight of the conference, Willow said she expected controversy to erupt, but was pleasantly surprised at the response she received after presenting on the Monarch and eBraille for over an hour.
+After presenting on the Monarch and eBraille for over an hour, Willow was pleasantly surprised at the response she received having expected controversy to erupt.
 “People seemed to already know what eBraille was and were enthusiastic and onboard.”
 Greg attributed the lack of questions at the end of the presentation as a huge testament to the legwork that Willow had already done getting everyone on the same page.
 “We went in prepared to defend our work and left realizing everyone was excited,” Greg and Willow both said.

 Greg presented a two-hour poster session during which attendees had the opportunity to view the Monarch.
-For him, the highlight of the conference was making the connection with Leona Holloway of Monash University with whom APH has been partnering with in an effort to focus our research efforts, in what he hopes results in a long-term partnership.
-“It was a great opportunity to talk to people that you never get to talk with in person, the ‘Who’s Who of Braille’ in all these different regions─Christo de Klerk, James Bowden, Judy Dixon, Jen Goulden, to name a few─all in one location.
+Making the connection with Leona Holloway of Monash University, with whom APH has been partnering with in an effort to focus our research efforts, was the highlight of the conference for Greg who said he hopes it will result in a long-term partnership.“It was a great opportunity to talk to people that you never get to talk with in person, the ‘Who’s Who of Braille’ in all these different regions─Christo de Klerk, James Bowden, Judy Dixon, Jen Goulden, to name a few─all in one location.
 That’s a great thing to be able to do,” he said.
 Because of the work that Willow and the group had done ahead of time Greg said, “When we walked in, we were not strangers to them at all.
 APH has a seat at the table.”

 “The conference was a validation of the work we’re doing,” said Greg.
 “ICEB─the keepers of the braille code─is a huge supporter of eBraille.
 They see it as the future.”
 “We are really lucky to have an ICEB,” said Willow.
 “There are other codes that still aren’t unified.
 Having this unified code makes braille less expensive.”